 This rule has been applied without sentiment.
 Last year, when a fake fan rushed the stage during Tommy Cash‘s “Espresso Macchiato”, she was formally counted as the sixth performer under the rule.

-If you want to see the questionable audience inclusion in the live broadcast (and boost Israel’s YouTube video), here it is:
+If you want to see the questionable audience inclusion in the live broadcast (and boost Israel’s YouTube video), here it is!

 And if ORF was exercising its editorial freedom to focus on positive crowd reactions, what became of the commitment to showing “the world as it is”?
-The world inside that arena also contained people who did not share the Israeli fan enthusiasm.
+The world inside that arena also contained people who did not share the shown enthusiasm.
 Viewers at home did not see that part of the world.